Eschatologue/CM_wiki/docs/class/artificer/artilerist.md

 Every eldritch cannon you create is more destructive:

-***Extra Damage.*** The cannon’s damage rolls all increase by 1d8.
+***Extra Damage.*** The cannon's damage rolls all increase by 1d8.

-***Remote Spells.*** When you cast one of your Artificer spells, you can cast it as if you were in the Cannon’s space, using your senses.
+***Remote Spells.*** When you cast one of your Artificer spells, you can cast it as if you were in the Cannon's space, using your senses.

 ***Self Destruct.*** As a Magic action, you can command the cannon to detonate if you are within 60 feet of it.
 Doing so destroys the cannon and forces each creature within 20 feet of it to make a Dexterity saving throw against your spell save DC, taking 4d8 Force damage on a failed save or half as much damage on a successful one.

 ### Level 15: Fortified Position

-You’re a master at forming well-defended emplacements using Eldritch Cannon:
+You're a master at forming well-defended emplacements using Eldritch Cannon:

 ***Half Cover.*** You and your allies have Half Cover while within 10 feet of a Cannon you create with Eldritch Cannon, as a result of a shimmering field of magical protection that the cannon emits.

 ***Two Cannons.*** You can now have two Cannons at the same time.
 You can create two with the same action, and you can activate both of them with the same Bonus Action.
 You determine whether the cannons are identical to each other or different.
-You can’t create a third cannon while you have two.
+You can't create a third cannon while you have two.